JosepinaU/CryoCube/README.md

 To create the zarr-formatted spectral Data Cube from cryoseismological DAS records, execute:
 `python create_cube.py 24`

 This script generates a Data Cube for a couple of minutes of a specific day (24/07/2020) of DAS data recorded at the Rhonegletscher (Switzerland).
-The resulting Data Cube features a spectrogram for each DAS channel.
+The resulting Data Cube features a spectrogram for each DAS channel and stored as cryo_subcube.zarr.

 ### Cube Visualization

-To visualize the zarr-fomatted Data Cube, execute the notebook:
+To visualize the zarr-fomatted Data Cube (cryo_subcube.zarr), execute the notebook:
 `lexcube_visualization.ipynb`